ckeditor/ckeditor5/packages/ckeditor5-bookmark/docs/features/bookmark.md

 category: features
 menu-title: Bookmark
 meta-title: Bookmark | CKEditor 5 Documentation
+meta-description: The bookmarks feature allows to add and manage bookmark anchors attached to the content.
 modified_at: 2024-10-08
 ---

 # Bookmark

-The bookmarks feature allows to add and manage the bookmarks attached to the content of editor.
-These provide fast access to important content sections, speed up the editing and contribute to a more efficient content creation.
+The bookmarks feature allows to add and manage the bookmarks attached to the content of the editor.
+These provide fast access to important content sections, speed up the editing navigation and contribute to a more efficient content creation.

 ## Demo